 Chapter 13 Bankruptcy to Stop Car Repossession in Florida

 Chapter 13 is a valuable tool borrower can use to stop a car repossession and maintain ownership of the vehicle.
 In Chapter 13, the borrower can have up to 5 years to pay off the car loan- so in most cases, this provides time for the owner to catch up on the payments by spreading the past-due balance over essentially a new 60-month loan.
 Most of the time, the interest rate applied is around 6%.
 In addition to an interest rate reduction, an option known as a “cramdown” can reduce the total loan balance as well.
 The cramdown option essentially pays the value of the vehicle, instead of the total balance on the loan.
 Therefore, if you owe $30,000 on the car but it is only worth $20,000 the cramdown will reduce your loan to $20,000.
 To be eligible for this cramdown, you must have purchased the vehicle at least 910 days prior to filing bankruptcy.

 Chapter 7 Bankruptcy to Stop Car Repossession in Florida

 Consult With a Florida Bankruptcy Attorney in the Tampa Bay Area Today

 At Florida Law Advisers, P.A., our Tampa bankruptcy attorneys have years of experience helping people just like you solve their financial problems.
 We understand these are very difficult times for you and we are here to help.
 Our professional legal team will be by your side every step of the way to ensure you get the most out of your bankruptcy filing.
 We will use our knowledge of bankruptcy law and skills in the courtroom to help discharge your debts while taking full advantage of every possible exemption.

 Our initial consultation is free and we offer flexible payment options to all of our clients.
-Florida legal advisers, P.A. wants to provide you with solutions, not add to your financial burden.
+Florida Law Advisers, P.A., wants to provide you with solutions, not add to your financial burden.
 We will work with you to develop a payment plan that you can afford.
 We accept many forms of payment and offer our bankruptcy clients the choice of either a low-cost flat fee or a low-cost hourly fee for representation.